ARM-software/Tool-Solutions/docker/tensorflow-aarch64/README.md

 See https://docs.docker.com for more information.

-Note: these scripts enable Docker BuildKit by default.
-This requires Docker verison 18.09.1 or newer and can be dissabled by removing `export DOCKER_BUILDKIT=1` from `build.sh`.

 ## Building the Docker image
 Use the build.sh script to build the image.
 This script implements a multi-stage build to minimise the size of the finished image: